-- the rate of progress, costs and results of our clinical trial and research and development activities, which will be impacted by the level of proficiency and experience of our clinical staff; - our ability to identify and enroll patients who meet clinical trial eligibility criteria; - our ability to access sufficient, reliable and affordable supplies of components used in the manufacture of our product candidates, including insulin and other materials for AFREZZA; - the costs of expanding and maintaining manufacturing operations, as necessary; - the extent of scheduling conflicts with participating clinicians and clinical institutions; - · the receipt of approvals by our competitors and by us from the FDA and other regulatory agencies; and - other actions by regulators.
+- the rate of progress, costs and results of our clinical trial and research and development activities, which will be impacted by the level of proficiency and experience of our clinical staff; - our ability to identify and enroll patients who meet clinical trial eligibility criteria; - our ability to access sufficient, reliable and affordable supplies of materials and components used in the manufacture of our product candidates, including insulin and other materials for AFREZZA; - the costs of expanding and maintaining manufacturing operations, as necessary; - the extent of scheduling conflicts with participating clinicians and clinical institutions;

+- the receipt of approvals by our competitors and by us from the FDA and other regulatory agencies; - our ability to enter into sales and marketing collaborations for AFREZZA; and - · other actions by regulators.

 In addition, if we do not obtain sufficient additional funds through sales of securities, strategic collaborations or the license or sale of certain of our assets on a timely basis, we may be required to reduce expenses by delaying, reducing or curtailing our development of AFREZZA or other product development activities, which would impact our ability to meet milestones.
-If we fail to commence or complete, or experience delays in or are forced to curtail, our proposed clinical programs or otherwise fail to adhere to our projected development goals in the timeframes we announce and expect, our business and results of operations will be harmed and the market price of our common stock may decline.
+If we fail to commence or complete, or experience delays in or are forced to curtail, our proposed clinical programs or otherwise fail to adhere to our projected development goals in the timeframes we announce and expect (or within the timeframes expected by analysts or investors), our business and results of operations will be harmed and the market price of our common stock may decline.